reshamas/reshamas.github.io/consulting/index.md

 5.  **OTHER**:  Other miscellaneous requests

 ### Terms

-- there is a fee for initial consultation, $100/hr, 1 hour minimum fee
+- there is a fee for initial consultation, $100/hr, 1 hour minimum
 - for no-shows, fee must be paid for missed meeting prior to rescheduling

+### Email

+reshama dot stat @ gmail dot com

 ---
 ## General Inquiries

 If you have general inquiries you can email me, and I will regularly post blogs to respond to those.

 ---

 ## Volunteer Work

-Support me on Patreon:  [reshamas on Patreon](https://www.patreon.com/reshamas)
+You can support me on Patreon:  [reshamas on Patreon](https://www.patreon.com/reshamas)